 Your website is your best tool.

 You definitely need a hiring page, but also consider how your website appeals to staff.
 Is it fresh?
 Does it reflect what it’s like to work with your staff day in and day out?
 It should.
-A good brand can attract the right people, as we discovered right here.
+The best catering websites attract the right people.
 Some more hints for this page: show off your company values, list your culture and industry awards and give potential new hires some photos of staff and insights into your daily lives!

 Schools and universities.

 It pays to invest in local education.
 Get your name out there by offering tours of your facilities to culinary students, internships through hospitality programs and even connect with local high schools to find the next batch of great summer staffers.

 Do you incentivize your staff to find you the best of the best?
 Consider a fun reward for recommending the next great event leader or culinary student.

 So they’ve found your advertisements; now how do you get them to fill out the application?
 Doing a great job of advertising openings is one thing.
 You’ll also need to make sure to nudge potential applicants to make the decision to apply.